Last updated on:

-- Better Cardiovascular Health: Through cardio exercise, you reduce your risk of high blood pressure, heart attack, and some forms of cancer, heart cancer being among them.
+- Better Cardiovascular Health: Through cardio exercise, you reduce your risk of high blood pressure, heart attack, heart rate disorders, and some forms of cancer, heart cancer being among them.

 - Increased Lung Capacity: All of that heavy breathing works your airways, and helps to “stretch out your lungs” for lack of a better scientific term.
 Your lungs need exercise, too, and simply breathing isn’t enough to work them out.